muness/eligible-CSharp/README.md

 ```

 ###Testing
-Add an Environmental Variable with name 'apikey' and save your api key to run the test cases.
+Add your apikey to Environmental Variable with name 'apikey' or set apikey in TestResource file to run the test cases.

 ## All EligibleApi Calls